The Writer's Room at The Betsy

 *Writers are eligible to reapply for residency after three years.

-**Applications to the Writer's Room are currently on hold.
-We will review all pending requests for residencies in the next 60 days, and reopen the platform for future applications by September 1, 2020.
+**Applications to the Writer's Room are currently on hold due to COVID-19.
+We will reopen the platform for summer/fall 2021 residencies by March 15, 2021.
 Thank you for your interest in and support for our programs.